Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Atomistic fracture

 \subsection{Atomistic fracture mechanism}

-Based on the ML-IAPs trained in \textit{Section} \ref{chap2}, MS and MD are applied to study the atomistic fracture mechanism and to predict the critical stress intensity factor ($K_{\rm Ic}$) of single crystal bcc iron.
-A cylinder-shaped near-crack-tip geometry is used in combination with the $K$-test framework, as illustrated in Fig. \ref{fig:crack_model} \cite{andric2017new}.
+Based on the ML-IAPs trained in \textit{Section} \ref{chap2}, MS and MD simulations are performed to study the atomistic fracture mechanism and to predict the critical stress intensity factor ($K_{\rm Ic}$) of single crystal bcc iron.
+A cylinder-shaped near-crack-tip geometry is used in combination with the $K$-test framework, as illustrated in Fig. \ref{fig:fracture}a \cite{andric2017new}.
 The crack is aligned with a Cartesian coordinate system, where $x$, $y$ and $z$ are the crack-propagation direction, the crack-plane normal and the crack-front, respectively.
 The radius of the cylinder is set to 150 Å, which enables converged predictions \cite{lei_2022}.
 A displacement controlled loading process is implemented, whereby the boundary atoms are displaced according to the anisotropic linear elastic solution of an infinite crack subject to a remote $K_{\rm I}$.
 The crack is initially loaded to $K_{\rm init}$, at which the crack tip is maintained at its original position.
 Next, $K_{I}$ is increased with a step of $\Delta K=0.01$ $ \ \rm MPa\sqrt{\rm m}$ until a critical event occurs at the crack tip, i.e., either crack propagation, dislocation emission, phase transition, or the combination of multiple mechanisms.
-In the MS simulations, the atoms at the inner region of the cell ($r<140Å$) are relaxed using conjugate gradient algorithm while the rest of the atoms are fixed at each incremental step.
-For finite temperature MD simulations, the inner region is equilibrated for 10 ps at each incremental step with the Nosé-Hoover thermostat.
+In the MS simulations, the atoms at the mobile region of the cell ($r<140Å$) are relaxed using a combination of CG and FIRE minimizers \cite{bitzek2006structural} with a force tolerence of $10^{-9}$ eV/Å and $10^{-3}$ eV/Å, respectively, while the rest of the atoms are fixed at each incremental step.
+For finite temperature MD simulations, the mobile region is equilibrated for 10 ps at each incremental step with the Nosé-Hoover thermostat.
 More details of the $K$-test loading procedure can be found in \cite{lei_2022,Andric_2018}.